-- Meetings are on the 4th Monday of each month.
+- Meetings are on the 3rd Tuesday of each month.
 Dinner is provided by the MCM Deli before the meeting (5:00), with the official meeting beginning at 5:30 and ending by 7:30pm. - Additionally, directors serve on at least 1 Board Committee.
 This will involve additional meeting time and activity.
-Could be around 5-6 meetings per year and will vary according to the Committee's purpose. - Directors need to routinely check and respond to board communications.
-Especially the week prior to board meetings as there is always a flurry of activity that precedes meetings! - New Directors participate in a new Board Member Orientation taking place in May and June prior to being seated in July. - This year all Board Candidates have a unique opportunity to attend a Food Co-op Board 101 Training on Saturday, May 5th in Kalamazoo, Michigan.
-We strongly encourage all candidates to attend! - Terms are 3 years with a 3 term limit (consecutive terms) - All Directors participate in a 1-2 day Retreat each year.
-There are also education opportunities including CBLD 101 Training for new Directors, Board Leadership, Coop Café provided by our Board Consultants CDS Consulting. - A \$25 store credit is given each month to each board member.
-A slightly higher amount for Board Officers.
+This could be 3-6 meetings per year and will vary according to the Committee's purpose. - Directors need to routinely check and respond to board communications.
+Especially the week prior to board meetings as there is always a flurry of activity that precedes meetings! - New Directors participate in a new Board Member Orientation that will take place in June and July. - Terms are 3 years with a 3 term limit (consecutive terms) - All Directors participate in a 1-2 day Retreat each year. - There are additional education opportunities including CBLD 101 Training for new Directors, Board Leadership, Coop Café provided by our Board Consultants CDS Consulting. - A \$25 store credit is given each month to each board member, and a slightly higher amount for Board Officers.